 If you have pursued more than one language in high school and wish to continue to study both languages, you may take more than one placement test, otherwise you should take the placement test in the language you plan to study at Washington and Lee.

-Students who do not take the placement test in a language they studied in high school will not be able to enroll in that language at Washington and Lee.
-Student who perform poorly on the placement test may be excluded from continuing study in the language tested.
+If you do not take the placement test in a language you studied in high school, you will not be able to enroll in that language at Washington and Lee.
+If you perform poorly on the placement test, you may be excluded from studying the language tested.

 Italian and Portuguese

 Students who have studied Italian or Portuguese will be placed through advising and consultation with the Department of Romance Languages upon arriving on campus in the fall.